 A lot of our current technology seems surprisingly new.
-The iPhone is only twelve years old, for example, although the first Blackberry, a more primitive form of smart phone, came out in 1999.
+The iPhone is only about fourteen years old, for example, although the first Blackberry, a more primitive form of smart phone, came out in 1999.
 The first actual smart phone, IBM’s Simon Personal Communicator, was introduced in 1992 but not available to consumers until 1994.
 That was also the year that the internet started to really take off with people outside of universities or the government, although public connections to it had been available as early as 1989 (remember Compuserve, anyone?), and the first experimental internet nodes were connected in 1969.

 Of course, to go from room-sized computers communicating via acoustic modems along wires to handheld supercomputers sending their signals wirelessly via satellite took some evolution and development of existing technology.
 Your microwave oven has a lot more computing power than the system that helped us land on the moon, for example.
 But the roots of many of our modern inventions go back a lot further than you might think.
 Here are five examples.

 As a concept, alarm clocks go back to the ancient Greeks, frequently involving water clocks.
 These were designed to wake people up before dawn, in Plato’s case to make it to class on time, which started at daybreak; later, they woke monks in order to pray before sunrise.